 The story is bleaker than from previous Tomb Raider games.
 Before, Lara would travel through tombs and find forgotten treasure and ancient artifacts.
 Now, she is a part of a murder and must clear her name.
 Instead of traveling to far off exotic lands, Lara will find herself in alleyways and nightclubs.
 This is a nice change of pace, but with a character that strongly resembles Indiana Jones, she should remain venturing through jungles and pyramids.

-New to this game is the ability to upgrade Lara’s moves by making her “feel stronger.”
-Players must perform certain tasks before others can be accomplished.
+New to this game is the ability to upgrade Lara?fs moves by making her ?gfeel stronger.?h Players must perform certain tasks before others can be accomplished.
 Once the first task has been completed, a new objective can take place because Lara now gained that ability.
 For example, Lara will pry open a door with a crow bar.
 This will make her arms stronger so she can shimmy over a long ledge without falling.
-This new element can bring an RPG feeling, but in a game where exploration is a key factor, all the moves should be given to the player from the very beginning.
+This new element can bring about a feel of an RPG, but in a game where exploration is a key factor, all the moves should be given to the player from the very beginning.

-The makers of this game included a “Making Of” documentary about the development of this game.
+The makers of this game included a ?gMaking Of?h documentary about the development of this game.
 It is here that I began to laugh.
 This video shows interviews of developers and designers and what they are bringing to this new Tomb Raider game.
 One man boasts that the processing power of the PS2 is so much faster than the PS1.
 With this in mind, why is there serious slow down in level two?
 This massive amount of slow down does not result from too many enemies on the screen or crazy special effects.
 The game slows down because there is a steam stack in the background that is spewing steam.
 Yeah, way to make great use of the PS2 processor.
 It even takes a fair amount of time to enter the options/equip screen.
 Also, on the same level as the smoke stacks, a helicopter is chasing you.
 How do I know this?
 Because you hear the sound of the propeller swirling.
-You don’t even see the helicopter.
-Even though you can’t see it, it can see you.
+You don?ft even see the helicopter.
+Even though you can?ft see it, it can see you.
 It can see you even when you are in a closed building behind solid walls.
 This helicopter is armed with some kind of X-ray gun too as it was shooting me through the walls.
-I’m surprised that this game’s save file on my memory card didn’t corrupt my other saved games.
-Needless to say, this game is extremely buggy and experiences a great deal of slow down.
+I?fm surprised that this game?fs save file on my memory card didn?ft cause all my other files to get deleted.
+Needless to say, this game is extremely buggy and experiences a great deal of slow down from time to time.

 Play control is the biggest part of any game.
 How well you can control your character or object on screen is what makes a game great or not.
-If the player cannot easily control the game, the title is destined to fail.
+If you cannot control what you want and how you want it easily, then the game is destined to fail.
 The Tomb Raider series has always held a chapter in my book of sucky play control, and this game is probably the worst in the series.
 The chunky play control will make gamers put down their controllers even before the first level is over.
-The back of the game case states that there is whole “new control scheme.”
-Sure, it maybe new, but it is not any better from the previous games.
+The back of the game case states that there is whole ?gnew control scheme.?h Sure, it maybe new, but it is not any better from the previous games.
 Instead of lining up directly with objects like ladders and ledges, Lara now does it for you, which makes interaction between objects easier.
-However, she will grab things when you don’t want her too.
+However, she will grab things when you don?ft want her too.
 Making Lara turn and line up with the camera is a great hassle.
 The camera will often look in the completely opposite way that you want it too.

 In the first level of the game, Lara will speak to the player on how to control her.
-She will say things like “now press the action button,” or “press the duck button.”
-It’s great that she is trying to explain things too you, but how are you supposed to know which buttons those actions are assigned too?
+She will say things like ?gnow press the action button,?h or ?gpress the duck button.?h It?fs great that she is trying to explain things too you, but how are you supposed to know which buttons those actions are assigned too?
 The player will have to look in the instruction manual to find out which buttons do what because there is no option to change your controls in the game.
-So why doesn’t Lara say ” press Triangle” instead of “press duck”?
+So why doesn?ft Lara say ?g press Triangle?h instead of ?gpress duck?h?
 This begins the frustration right from the get go.

-Similar to the other Tomb Raiders, when the walk button is pressed, Lara will slowly walk up to any ledge without falling off.
+Similar to the other Tomb Raiders, when a button is pressed, Lara will walk up to any ledge without falling off.
 This feature will be used a lot.
 Lara now has a stealth mode that she can enter with the tap of a button.
 It is here that she can perform stealth kills and peek around corners.
-Eventually, once Lara “feels strong enough” she will be able to sprint with the R2 button.
-Players will want to move faster as it seems that Lara walks entirely too slow, but if you walk faster you’d probably fall off a ledge due to the horrible play control.
+Eventually, once Lara ?gfeels strong enough?h she will be able to sprint with the R2 button.
+Players will want to move faster as it seems that Lara walks entirely too slow, but if you walk faster you?fd probably fall off a ledge due to the horrible play control.
 Either way, you lose.
 Lara will duck with the Triangle button and jump with Circle.
 X serves as the action button and R1 is the way to enter weapon mode.
 Weapons will be selected with the D-pad and controlling Lara utilizes the left analog stick.
 The camera can be changed with the right analog stick.
-You will have to recenter the camera many times because it will rarely point in the direction you want.
+You will have to this camera recenter control many times because it will rarely point in the direction you want.